 Well, if you just want to stay ahead of the curve and future-proof yourself, yes, of course you do!
 But for the rest of it, the answer is: probably not.

-Not only are 8K cameras very rare, so too is pre-recorded 8K footage, so actually finding content that will need the full res of an 8K monitor will be tricky.
+Not only are 8K cameras still not commonplace, so too is pre-recorded 8K footage.
+So actually finding content that will need the full res of an 8K monitor will be tricky.
 8K content is also much larger in file size than even high frame rate 4K video, requiring significantly more local storage space, or a mighty fast internet connection to stream, further restricting 8K's practical appeal at the moment.

 Given these limitations, settling for a 4K monitor looks a whole lot more appealing.
 A 4K monitor will still display 99+ per cent of the video content available today, there are plenty of color-accurate panels out there, and even a big 32-inch 4K screen will still have a pixel density tight enough for images/video to look super-crisp at a typical viewing distance.
 Oh yeah, and there's the small bonus that some of the best monitors for video editing can cost as little as one tenth the price of Dell's 8K monitor.